yudataguy/random-thoughts/content/articles/failure-is-not-an-option.md

 Tags: Japan, Startup
 Category: Japan

-# Failure is Not an Option: Insights into Japanese Business Culture

 You're unlikely to hear about my personal failures in the startup world, such as failing to communicate fully, letting problems slide to avoid conflict, or building products without customer input.
 As a reader, you're probably more interested in understanding the underlying issues in Japan and what you can learn from my experiences.

 ## Career Path